yuki-kimoto/gitprep/README.md

     ./setup_module

-If this fail and extlib directory already exists, try to remove "extlib" and run "./setup_module" again.
+If this fails and extlib directory already exists, try to remove "extlib" and run "./setup_module" again.

     rm -rf extlib
     ./setup_module

-Check if module setup success .
+Check if module setup successes.
 Run the following command.

     prove t

-If "syntax OK" is displayed, setup is sucseed.
+If "syntax OK" is displayed, setup was successful.

 Setup database.

     ./setup_database

-If you used Gitprep version 1 and upgrage it to version 2, you need upgrade database by the following command
+If you used Gitprep version 1 and upgrade it to version 2, you need to upgrade database with the following command

     # Backup gitprep directory for safety
     cd ..